 Cera Alba (Beeswax) Benefits for Skin

-- Soothing and anti inflammatory – When applied to the skin, beeswax helps soothe irritated or dry skin, and reduce inflammation.
+Beeswax has anti-inflammatory properties.
+When applied to the skin, beeswax helps soothe irritated or dry skin, and reduce inflammation.
 It’s often used as a treatment for eczema.

-- Humectant and protective – Beeswax is a humectant, which means that it helps prevent the loss of moisture from your skin.
+Beeswax is a humectant, which means that it helps prevent the loss of moisture from your skin.
 It forms a barrier on top of your skin that protects it and prevents moisture loss, which is why it’s very commonly used in lip balm and other lip care products.

 Is Cera Alba (Beeswax) Vegan?